 Terrain & Village

-Cranor Hill Ski Areas has a vertical drop is 305 feet across its 45 acres.
-Relying on natural coverage, Cranor is open an average of one in three years.
+Cranor Hill Ski Area has a vertical drop is 305 feet across its 45 acres.
+Relying on natural coverage, Cranor is open an average of once in three years.
 By mid-January, if they do not have enough snow, which is roughly 16 inches, they call it a season.
 Started by a local businessman in the 1960s, he took a loan to buy a lift and place it on land donated by a rancher.

 Unfortunately, due to snow issues, it was unable to open and was offered to the city a few years after purchase.
 On-site, there is an old-school lodge with concessions and ticket sales.
-The same poma F 12 single platter pull is still in operation and has a 1972 snowcat to pack the hill.
+The same Poma F 12 single platter pull is still in operation and has a 1972 snowcat to pack the hill.

 The ski area operates at an approximately $15,000 loss each season we open.
 However, their goal is to pay for the employee wages and concession items and the City supplements the loss out of general fund reserves.